 It’s not yet common to find an online store selling Nengajo in English.
 So if you want to order and make a design from an online shop, ask your Japanese friends to help you out to order a Nengajo from an online shop.

 2. If you are a creative person and love to design things, you can also create your own designed Nengajo at your home.
 All you need is to buy a plain Nengajo first, and if you have a printer at home, you can print your own design.
-In this case, you can add your favorite pictures to whatever style you want.
+In this case, you can add your favourite pictures to whatever style you want.
 However, if you want to prepare your Nengajo this way, you should keep in mind that it might take a longer time than buying the completed designed Nengajo from the shops.

 5. What Phrases Should You Use?